MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

    ![Insight card security role privilege](media/action-card-permissions600.png "Insight card security role privilege")

 **Why am I getting contact administrator error while authenticating credentials in assistant studio?**
 The error is occurring due to your organization’s policies to restrict third-party tools to access user information.
-To resolve the issue, you can provide consent for yourself through the [Azure portal](https://portal.azure.com) for third-party tools to access your data.
+To resolve the issue, you can provide consent for yourself through the [Azure portal](https://portal.azure.com) for third-party tools to access your data in Dynamics 365 Sales Insights application.
 To provide consent for the entire organization, contact your tenant administrator.
+Select the enterprise application as Dynamics 365 Sales Insights in Azure portal and provide the consent.
 To learn more, see [Grant admin consent in Enterprise apps](https://docs.microsoft.com/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-enterprise-apps).

 ## Sales accelerator
 **How do I add the Up next widget to an entity form?**